 That said, the chances of hitting a deer vary based on where you live, the season and the time of day.
 Between October and December, for example, your chances of hitting a deer almost double compared to the rest of the year.
 Deer are pushed toward roads during these months because of mating and migration.

 Also, auto-deer collisions are more likely at dawn and dusk, when deer are most active and visibility is low, so be extra vigilant during your work commute.

 If you live in one of these states, you have a higher chance of hitting a deer:

 No matter where you live, it’s important to have comprehensive coverage in case you catch a deer in your headlights.
-Compare auto insurance rates to find the best deal.
-Adding comprehensive coverage shouldn’t cost you too much, especially if you choose a reasonable deductible.
+Compare auto insurance rates to find your best deal.
+Adding comprehensive coverage to your policy shouldn’t cost much, especially if you choose a reasonable deductible.